Moddable-OpenSource/moddable/examples/commodetto/readme.md

 ![](https://www.moddable.com/assets/commodetto-gifs/gif.gif)

 The `gif` example shows an animated flag.
-It demonstrates how to render an animated GIF.
+It demonstrates how to render an animated GIF directly.

 ***